jweedenwright/library/technologies/ai/generative_ai_llm.md

 - If you cannot find an answer in the FAQs, you can [search for or create a new post here](https://community.deeplearning.ai/c/course-q-a/generative-ai-with-large-language-models/328)
 - [Lecture notes are available on the DeepLearning.AI Website](https://community.deeplearning.ai/t/genai-with-llms-lecture-notes/361913)

----

-# Introduction to LLMs, Pre-Training, and Scaling Laws

-- **Week 1** - transformer, training models, compute resources, _in-context learning_, how to tune the most important generation params of output
-- **Week 2** - adapt pretrained models for needs using _instruction fine tuning_
-- **Week 3** - align output of models with _human values_ to increase helpfulness and decrease harm and toxicity
-- Work done in **AWS** at _NO COST to you_
-- General purpose technologies - good for mulitple applications
-- Lots of important work over many years to identify use cases / fine tune / discovery work
-- Very few know how to build applications using OMs
-- Lots of input from other companies
-- AI enthusiasts, engineers, and data scientists looking to to learn technical foundations of how LLMs work
-- Training/tuning/deploying LLM

----

 ## Contributors

 - Ehsan Kamalinejad, Ph.D. - Machine Learning Applied Scientist, AWS